zebubull/scrim/README.md

 ## Use
 The `scrim` binary can be installed locally to your machine by running `cargo install --path .`.
 With `scrim` installed, you can run
 ```
-scrim ...
+scrim [player]
 ```
 to launch a `scrim` session.
 If a player name is passed, then `scrim` will attempt to load the specified player file.
-Spaces do not need to be escaped; `scrim` will automatically add spaces to the player name where necessary.

 ## Controls
 - `b` - highlight the top bar.